11 Highest-Quality Tennis Strings

 Comfort

 One of the most common injuries in our sport is tennis elbow.
-If you’ve ever experienced it yourself, you’ll know how painful it can be and how it can sideline a player from enjoying the game they love.
+If you’ve ever experienced it yourself, you’ll know how painful it can be and how it can prevent a player from enjoying the game they love.

 This year, I’ve selected the multifilament Prince Premier Touch as the most comfortable tennis string in this category.